 Here's a list of software available on the computers in the Faculty Development Center located in the Burke Library.
 Notify Sandra Rogers (x4480) if you'd like to learn more about how to use any of it.
 Faculty and adjuncts have access to this room (BL112) whenever the main library is open.
-Faculty have the key (#729) to the door.
+The faculty has the key (#729) to the door.

 IBM SPSS 24, advanced statistical analysis to understand data, identify trends, and make predictions

 These programs allow for the creation of text documents, spreadsheets, and slide presentations.

 These tools allow for the creation of audio, video, and screencast content to be distributed in a variety of methods, including through Schoology.

 These tools allow for the creation and/or editing of portable document files (PDFs), which is a more generally accessible format.

 These software tools allow for editing of photos or other images:

 There's also an image scanner located in BL112 connected to one of the computers.
 It's an Epson Perfection 3170 Photo Scanner.
 It's very easy to use.

 The current Scantron machine uses form 888-2.
 The SHC Bookstore sells the Scantron sheets to students for 6 in a pack for around $2.
 Let the SHC Bookstore know in advance if you'll be asking students to purchase them, so they'll have enough available.
 The Scantron Item Analysis Summary Sheet (Form 9700) is used to determine areas of difficulty for your students.
 These are available at scantronforms.com.